SeisSol/SeisSol/Documentation/supermuc.rst

         roots:
          tcl: your_custom_path_2_modules

-This can be useful to share packages with other user of a supermuc project.
+This can be useful to share packages with other user of a SuperMUC project.

 Install SeisSol with cmake, e.g. with (more options with ccmake)